danielpickett/giphy/readme.md

 # More to Come

-I consider this project done and available for review early review, but there is some more commentary I will try to give if I have the time before the deadline this Friday.
+I consider this project done and available for early review, but there is some more commentary I will try to give if I have the time before the deadline this Friday.